ttang2626/ttang2626/README.md

 1. Nothing real/serious but I have dabbled around a decent bit.
 I'd say i know Python the best of any of the big languages
 2. Computer science is something quite interesting to me
-3. Some other interests are Engineering and game design.
+3. Some other interests are Engineering and Video Games.
 4. Just simply broaden my coding knowledge so I dont have to look as many things up online while coding.

 [random link](https://en.wikipedia.org/wiki/Simplified_Chinese_characters)